CARDAMOM-framework/CARDAMOM/doc/markdown_manuals/ECMWF_FORCING_DATASETS.md

 The outcome is a netcdf file in your local path with a global January 2001 monthly average 2m air temperature map

 ##Step 3.
-Format of python files needed to acquire data
+Format or source all python files needed to acquire data

+[CONTINUE FROM HERE]